gamtiq/frontend-tools/README.md

 * [Vue Material](https://vuematerial.io/) - simple, lightweight and built exactly according to the Google Material Design specs.
 Build well-designed apps that can fit on every screen with support to all modern Web Browsers with dynamic themes, components on demand and all with an ease-to-use API.

 ### Front-end / CSS framework <a name="frontend-framework"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
-* [AgnosticUI](https://www.agnosticui.com/) - Accessible React component primitives that also work with Vue 3, Svelte, and Angular!
+* [AgnosticUI](https://www.agnosticui.com/) - a UI component library designed to work with multiple JavaScript frameworks (React, Vue, Svelte, and Angular).
 * [Blaze](https://www.blazeui.com/) - an open source modular toolkit.
 It provides great structure for building websites quickly with a scalable and maintainable foundation.
 * [Bootflat](http://bootflat.github.io/) - an open source Flat UI KIT based on Bootstrap 3.3.0 CSS framework.
 * [Bootstrap](https://getbootstrap.com/) - an open source toolkit for developing with HTML, CSS, and JS.